Can your vacuum ever provide too much power?

 What’s more, some of these vacuum cleaners even has an indicator light which lets you know when the bag is full.
 They also make sure that you have as little contact with dirt as possible, as all you have to do to clean the vac is to remove the old bag before throwing it away.

-That said, there’s a reason why some of you might not prefer a bagged model.
+That said, there’s a reason why some of you might not prefer a bagged vacuum.
 Their bags have a limited shelf life and are generally not washable.
 Also, when the bag starts to fill to capacity, the suction power of the vacuum might start to decrease.

 Bagless Canister Vacuum Cleaners